xp-forge/sql/README.md

   $ cat statement.sql | xp sql 'sqlite://./test.db' -

+> Use named connections as configured in connections.ini.

+  $ xp sql dev-db 'select * from account where id = 1'

+The file connections.ini is per-user and can be found in one of:

+> %LOCALAPPDATA%/Xp-forge.sql/ on Windows
+> $XDG_CONFIG_HOME/xp-forge.sql/ inside an XDG environment
+> $HOME/.xp-forge.sql/ otherwise

 Invoking without arguments shows a list of available drivers.
 ```

 *The `-m [vert,csv]` syntax is inspired by SQSH, see http://manpages.ubuntu.com/manpages/precise/man1/sqsh.1.html*

 ## Drivers